kursein/kursein/README.md

 - Ody x Hermes [Thats incest!]
 - People who continuously degrades Penelope to being the alpha masc one and Odysseus being the kitten just bc shes spartan.
 A woman can't be smart and spartan ig????
 - That new melantho x Penelope book readers
-- People who degrades Apollo,Hermes,Diomedes,Achilles,and etc for just being homosexual and makes it all about them.
-For example: Apollo only loves Hyacinthus,Hermes only loves Crocus,degrading Diomedes into OdyDio only,Achilles only loves Patroclus.
+- People who degrades Apollo, Hermes, Diomedes, Achilles, and etc for just being homosexual and makes it the characters whole personality while ignoring the other stuff they have done.
+For example: Apollo only loves Hyacinthus, Hermes only loves Crocus, degrading Diomedes into OdyDio only, Achilles only loves Patroclus.

 Take note: If ur uncomfy w/ my sexual and disgusting jokes just say it since I will understand